 The Portland Clinic’s new Northeast branch opened on July 9, with more space, more sunlight, and an innovative design that expands our ability to serve our current patients and our growing community.

-For Dr. Lauren Roberts, a Portland native, family medicine practitioner and Portland Monthly “Top Doc” since 2015, it’s a truly outstanding opportunity to serve patients and make an impact in the community.
+For Dr. Lauren Roberts (who has retired since our Northeast clinic opened) a Portland native, family medicine practitioner and one of Portland Monthly magazine’s “Top Docs” for multiple years, it’s a truly outstanding opportunity to serve patients and make an impact in the community.

 To take a 360-degree virtual tour of our new space, hit “play” on the panoramic photos below.
 Use your mouse or finger to click, drag and explore the clinic.